Kiara Kabukuru

-Kiara Kabukuru (born Alice Kabukuru, July 31, 1975) is a Ugandan-born American fashion model.
+Kiara Kabukuru (born Alice Kabukuru, July 31, 1975) is a Ugandan American fashion model.
 Kabukuru is best known as a CoverGirl model.

 Personal life

 Kabukuru was born as Alice Kabukuru in Kampala, Uganda to parents Moses Kabukuru and Erinah Kasabiti as one of four siblings.
 Although her grandparents emigrated from Rwanda to Uganda in 1920, she identifies as Munyankole.
 With the aid of Amnesty International and United Way, Kabukuru and her family emigrated to California when she was a child due to political unrest in their native country.
 Kabukuru was discovered by photographer Bill Bodwell in a Los Angeles shopping center when she was 16.
 She adopted the name Kiara at the suggestion of her then-agent at Ford Models.

 In 2000, Kabukuru was involved in an accident while riding her bicycle in New York City when an 18-wheel truck collided with her.
 She required intensive facial reconstructive surgery and physical therapy.
 Kabukuru made a brief return to modeling in 2008 when she appeared in the All Black issue of Vogue Italia.
 In 2012, she returned to modeling full-time.

 Kabukuru is a long-time close friend of model Gisele Bündchen, whom she credits with helping her return to modeling.
 Kabukuru is the godmother of Bündchen's son Benjamin.